 PETER: Yeah, I could sense that it was going for—the names are kind of a dead giveaway.
 But I felt like it was kind of a hybrid Korean aesthetic, that it was going for.

-PETER: Yeah, it’s interesting that they’re still going, that’s encouraging to know that they’re still fighting Su-Won in the manga, ’cause I feel like there’s a lot going on with him.
-Even like the small scenes you get with him, even though he murders her dad.
-It definitely seemed like kind of a he felt like it was a necessity and all of his attention since then has been not on like killing them to erase the evidence of what he’s doing.
+PETER: Yeah, it’s interesting that they’re still going—that’s encouraging to know that they’re still fighting Su-Won in the manga, ’cause I feel like there’s a lot going on with him.
+Even the small scenes you get with him, even though he murders her dad.
+It definitely seemed like he felt it was a necessity and all of his attention since then has been not on, like, killing them to erase the evidence of what he’s doing.

 But he wants to consolidate power, and it doesn’t seem like he wants to do that so much to solidify his rule as to make sure that he can protect the country.
-So it seems like he kinda wants to be a good ruler at the end of the day as well, which really kind of probably means that there’s a lot more to be revealed with the Yona’s father as well.
+So it seems like he kinda wants to be a good ruler at the end of the day as well, which really, probably means that there’s a lot more to be revealed with Yona’s father as well.

 GABRIELLA: I’m excited for them to start recruiting the party members in the opening.

 CAITLIN: There’s at least one party member, Gabb, I think you will like.

 PETER: The chipmunk?
 Where’s the chipmunk, what episode does the chipmunk appear?
 I’m curious.

 CAITLIN: [crosstalk] I am not sure off the top of my head.

 GABRIELLA: [crosstalk] Well, you know I love Rescue Rangers.